 From the pass, the trail leads in the eastern direction towards the bunch of ruined houses - remains of Lashkrashi village.
 Here it joins the jeep road - turn right and at the very next junction 250m later, turn sharply to the left, towards Tsaleri village.
-You will reach village after some 20 minutes of gradual descending.
+You will reach the village after some 20 minutes of gradual descending.
 It seemed empty with just some cattle standing around.
 Most houses are ruins as well.
-There is an information panel that describes the history of the village.
+There is an information panel that describes the history of the village as well as a map for reaching Mt.
+Kva.
 There is also a water spring by the road.

 Once you leave the village, after the rightward turn, make sure to look around for the signs to turn right down to the forest on a footpath which will lead you down to cross the Manshura river and its subsidiary.
-Fortunately, there are bridges on both crossings.
-Crossing the rivers will force you to lose the altitude, which you will have to climb back to straight after you cross the rivers.
+Unfortunately, both former bridges have been destroyed.
+While the first one has been replaced a bit further up the river’s arm, the main river has to be walked up for some 30, 40 meters – which should be rather fine most of the year.
+Anyhow, especially when hiking in the opposing direction from Etseri to Nakra, walking in the riverbed feels kind of wrong until you finally re-connect with the original path.
+In both directions, crossing the rivers will force you to lose the altitude, which you will have to climb back straight after you cross the rivers.
 This is why the trail takes so much time to finish.

-The trail leads you up to the Kichkhuldashi settlement.
+Once past the landslide, the trail passes by a small meadow, where you also find a spot for one or two tents, and leads you up to the Kichkhuldashi settlement; at the T-junction the Mt.-Kva-detour also joins again the main route.
 There is a small group of houses with a tiny chapel in the middle.
 The whole settlement is inhabited only by two people, Valeri Vibliani and his wife.
 They put up a huge sign "guesthouse" on a farmhouse, offering rooms and meals to the trekkers.
-Unfortunately, nobody knows about this possibility of accommodation along the trail and therefore they do not get many customers.
 If you plan your trip to reach Kichkhuldashi in the late afternoon or evening, I would really recommend staying over, both of the owners were very friendly and extremely happy to have someone to talk to.

 Behind Kichkhuldashi, the trail enters the forest again.
 At several places, it's blocked by fallen trees - a sign that it's not used too often.
 Once again, you will have to descend to cross the river Ladlina, passing the Paledi ruins.
 On the opposite side of the valley, you can already see Gheshderi village where you are heading.
-Before, you still have to climb down and up to cross a river stream (there is a bridge).
+Before, you still have to climb down and up to cross a river stream (there is a bridge and also a small camping spot before).
 The trail then turns into a dirt road, slowly descending, with amazing views around, including the Laila peak of 4008 meters.

 The major part of this trail description was written by Czech hiker Miloš Hejný who finished the trail in the early summer of 2018.
 He also provided me with photos.
+Chloé Tremblay and Philipp Bienek hiked the other way around in August 2022 and provided their remarks and further pictures.
 Thanks a lot!